metapensiero/metapensiero.pj/README.rst

 * convert *set* literals to ES6 ``Set`` objects.
 Also, update "foo in bar" to use bar.has(foo) for sets;
 * multi-line strings to ES6 template strings (does this make any sense?);
-* class and method decorators to ES7 class and method decorators;
 * implement *yield* and generator functions;
-* take advantage of new duckpy features to use a JS execution context that lasts multiple calls.
-This way the BabelJS bootstrap affects only the initial execution;

 Done
 ----